 When are games available on NFL Game Pass?

 Game Pass replays are made available on the same day that the game are played.
 The amount of time you have to wait depends on the day and the time the game took place.

 NFL Game Pass rules dictate that NFL preseason blackout restrictions also apply to GamePass viewing.

 Television blackout restrictions are the result of deals between the NFL and regional TV partners.
-The NFL agrees not to make live games available via stream so that their TV partners can enjoy the largest viewing audience possible.
+The NFL agrees not to make live games available via stream so that their TV partners can enjoy the most massive viewing audience possible.
 The goal is to generate more money from the advertisements during these broadcasts.

 For domestic customers in the U.S. and associated territories, the only live games available on Game Pass are preseason games.
 As such, blackout restrictions only apply to live preseason games.
 So if there is a national broadcast of a preseason game in your area, that game won't be available to stream live from NFL Game Pass.

 If you're an international viewer, the NFL Game Pass blackouts get much more convoluted because you indeed have access to live games all season long.
-For more information on blackouts, I advise you visit the NFL Game Pass website and look for blackout rules that apply to your country.
+For more information on blackouts, I advise you to visit the NFL Game Pass website and look for blackout rules that apply to your country.

 NFL Game Pass device support and compatibility

 Game Pass is optimized to run on a variety of devices, including game consoles, phones, tablets, and televisions.
 For domestic Game Pass subscriptions in 2019, you can safely stream the service on a broad array of devices.